clux/facemaulers/east/bonecity.md

 https://www.pinterest.co.uk/pin/351843789641889247/

 Sells vampire adrenaline.
 Injection as a bonus action (if primed).
 Grants one extra action immediately but must make a DC20 CON save or take 1d2 levels of exhaustion.
 Repeat use increases DC by 5.
 DC resets to 20 after long night.

-## Town Cries - Headless Horsemelon
-- "The arch mage is still here to support you.
-Do not be alarmed.
-Things will feel normal again."
-- "Feeling post-death stress?"
-(PDSD) "Please report at the BONE DOME and we will grant you a lesser restoration."

-## Undead hospital
-Mostly dealing in bone fractures.
-Bones/blood from conjure woodland animals.

-## NPCs
-Captain of the Guards.
-Fierstjerren; CR5 CC157

-## Undead intelligence
-- Skeletons quite dumb (cow like)
-- Zombie
-- Ghouls bouncers
-- EVERY ANIMAL, DRAGONS
-- Constructs; Bone Golem CC195 CR7
-- Vampires (smart)
-- Liches (highest leadership, need a soul farm, angers devils)

-Vampires are a bit more of a fan of fresh blood.
-Philosophiclaly dull to live a perfect live.
-This lich is a nice guy, but spending eternity together kind of guy?

-- Deathwisp (silvan heritage skeleton) CR7 TOB72
-- Grim Jester TOB240 CR11 (stats for horseman?) (like the DMC3 joker, but skeletal, needs jokes!)
-- Rusalka in river (will kiss and reveal love, but only a weird desire to pull you under the water and drown you) TOB331
-- Skeleton Vine Troll (CR9 TOB351) - could be a funny troll toll take

 ## Attacks on Cities
 Celestials attacking?
 Need Gate summoning with true name?